sergeyklay/php-orm-benchmark/README.md

 The benchmark to compare performance of PHP ORM solutions.

 Initially this project used Docker to facilitate PHP ORM benchmarks.
-But after [repeated](https://github.com/sergeyklay/php-orm-benchmark/pull/12) [comments](https://github.com/sergeyklay/php-orm-benchmark/issues/7) I decided to transfer the benchmarks to [Travis CI](https://travis-ci.org/sergeyklay/php-orm-benchmark).
+But after [repeated](https://github.com/sergeyklay/php-orm-benchmark/pull/12) [comments](https://github.com/sergeyklay/php-orm-benchmark/issues/7) we added support to benchmarksing on [Travis CI](https://travis-ci.org/sergeyklay/php-orm-benchmark).
 So everyone [can see the results](https://travis-ci.org/sergeyklay/php-orm-benchmark) or run them again.
 Actually I've enabled the daily [cron job on Travis CI](https://docs.travis-ci.com/user/cron-jobs/).

-NOTE: Some ORMs rely (depends) on models metadata caching.
-Thus, to avoid [controversy](https://github.com/sergeyklay/php-orm-benchmark/issues/4) there is an ability to create and run test with metadata caching support.
+We have noticed, that running benchmarks on Travis CI is a convenient, but not a very precise way to measure the code execution speed.
+The main reason for that is that Travis was designed to run tests.
+It shares resources between all re running builds and it means, that Travis cares about build execution, but it _doesn't care about the performance_, so benchmark results may vary from run to run.
+We will manually check results before publishing them to make sure they are not seriously affected by random performance of Travis, but you also can run the benchmark yourself using Docker.

 ## ORMs to Benchmark